sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Aggregate and Analytic operators/Aggregate invocation/content.rst

 For invocation at Data Set level, the Attribute propagation rule is applied.
-For invocation at Component level, the Attributes calculated within the *aggr* clause are maintained in the result; for all the other Attributes that are defined as **viral**, the Attribute propagation rule is applied (for the semantics, see the Attribute Propagation Rule section in the User Manual).
+For invocation at Component level, the Attributes calculated within the *aggr* clause are maintained in the result; for all the other Attributes that are defined as **viral**, the Attribute propagation rule is applied (for the semantics, see :doc:`/reference_manual/vtl_dl_rulesets/viral_attributes` and the "Attribute Propagation Rule" section in the User Manual).

 As mentioned, the Aggregate invocation at component level can be done within the **aggr** clause, both as part of a Join operator and the **aggr** operator (see the parameter *aggrExpr* of those operators), therefore, for a better